 Boeing entered development of a new narrow-body product (named the 737MAX) at a double disadvantage.
 First, Airbus had started its program sooner.
 Second, the Airbus 320 (first flight in 1987) was a newer design than the Boeing 737 (1967).
 In particular, it had more vertical distance between the (wing) engine mounts and the tarmac.
-This is shown in Figure 2.
+Figure 2A shows relative ramp clearances for the Airbus 320 and Boeing 737 engines; 2B shows the relocation needed to accommodate the new engine (LEAP 1B) for the 737MAX.